LCSW vs. MSW: Comparing social work credentials

 Explore more about the field and its different career paths.

 What can you do as an LCSW?

-LCSWs are social workers who are licensed to diagnose and treat mental, behavioral and emotional disorders.
+LCSW social workers are licensed to diagnose and treat mental, behavioral and emotional disorders.
 They administer therapy services to individuals, groups, families and couples.
-When working with clients, they help develop strengths-based strategies to change problematic behavior or to cope with challenging circumstances.
-Another part of an LCSW’s job is to refer clients to other resources or services, which could include other mental health alternatives, support groups or digital healing applications.
+They help clients develop strengths-based strategies to change problematic behavior or to cope with challenging circumstances.
+Another part of an LCSW’s job is to connect clients with additional resources and services.

 - Mental health disorders

 - Diversity and cultural competency

 - The impacts of trauma, illness or injury